th3y3m/video-streaming/README.md

 - **Upload Videos**: Effortlessly upload video files to Vimeo, YouTube, and Cloudinary and retrieve the video link.
 - **Delete Videos**: Programmatically delete videos from your Vimeo, YouTube, and Cloudinary accounts.
 - **Error Handling**: Robust error handling for common issues like invalid file paths or API errors.
+- **File Scanning**: Integrate with VirusTotalAPI, ClamAV, Windows Defender, and Hybrid Analysis for comprehensive file scanning.

 ## 🛠️ Tech Stack